 Resource allocation reviews will be conducted in two ways.
-First, using the data that school districts submit for the state report card, those school districts with a majority of schools that are identified as either Comprehensive Support and Improvement or Targeted Support and Improvement, will have the financial data reviewed to ensure that those schools are not receiving a level of funding that is below those schools that are not identified.
+First, using the data that school districts submit for the state report card, those school districts with a significant number of schools that are identified as either Comprehensive Support and Improvement or Targeted Support and Improvement, will have the financial data reviewed to ensure that those schools are not receiving a level of funding that is below those schools that are not identified.
 Areas of concern will be noted for the school district so that they can work to address any potential funding concerns at the school level.

-Secondly, for schools in need of additional technical assistance, WDE staff will review building level resource allocation.
-This review will be conducted in conjunction with student achievement data to identify if there are specific student subgroups that are being underserved with school level resources.
+Secondly, for schools that are identified as needing additional technical assistance, when WDE staff are in the field providing technical assistance, reviews of building level resource allocation will be conducted in conjunction with student achievement data to identify if there are specific student subgroups that are being underserved with school level resources.